GiorgosChristodoulou/giorgoschristodoulou.github.io/content/index.md

 ## Publications

-1. HINT: A Hierarchical Index for Intervals in Main Memory, Proceedings of the 2022 ACM International Conference on Management of Data (ACM SIGMOD'22).
+1. HINT: A Hierarchical Index for Intervals in Main Memory, Proceedings of the 2022 ACM International Conference on Management of Data (SIGMOD'22).
 [PDF](https://dl.acm.org/doi/10.1145/3514221.3517873)

-2. HINT: A Hierarchical Interval Index for Allen Relationships, **under review**.
+2. HINT: A Hierarchical Interval Index for Allen Relationships, to appear at the International Journal on Very Large Data Bases (VLDBJ).
+[PDF](/George_Christodoulou_VLDBJ.pdf)

-3. Efficient And Scalable Management Of Interval Data, International Conference on Extending Database Technology (EDBT'23) PhD Workshop
+3. Efficient And Scalable Management Of Interval Data, International Conference on Extending Database Technology (EDBT'23) PhD Workshop.
+[PDF](/George_Christodoulou_EDBT_PhD_Workshop.pdf)

 ## Internships